oroinc/documentation/user/back-office/system/integrations/azure-oauth.rst

    |

-   The screenshot below illustrates a set of permissions for User profile + Email access to Office 365 services provided by Microsoft.
-You can use this set to authorize IMAP/POP/SMTP access (receiving, synchronizing and sending email messages and email account information):
+   The screenshot below illustrates a set of permissions for User profile + Email access to Microsoft 365 services provided by Microsoft.You can use this set to authorize IMAP/POP/SMTP access (receiving, synchronizing and sending email messages and email account information):

    .. image:: /user/img/system/integrations/microsoft/example-permissions.png
-      :alt: An example of a set of permissions for user profile and email access to office 365
+      :alt: An example of a set of permissions for user profile and email access to Microsoft 365

 3. Click **Add a permission** and then **Microsoft Graph**.